-Richards, Layton & Finger, Delaware's largest law firm, was founded in the early 1900s and offers a full-service local and regional practice and a national and international practice in the areas of corporate law, corporate litigation, alternative entity law, holding company taxation and complex financial transactions.
-With almost 60% of the Fortune Magazine list of the 500 largest corporations in the United States and about one-half of the corporations listed on the New York Stock Exchange being incorporated in Delaware, the firm's corporate clients tend to be national rather than local.
-The firm represents corporations, limited partnerships, limited liability companies, statutory trusts and other types of entities in connection with entity governance, mergers and acquisitions, litigation, securities matters and complex financing transactions on an ongoing basis.
-The firm is active in product liability, intellectual property, environmental, media, real property, employment, administrative and numerous other areas of the law.
-The firm's tax lawyers handle tax litigation, sophisticated estate planning for individuals and federal and state tax planning for businesses and individuals.
+Richards, Layton & Finger, Delaware's largest law firm, was founded in the early 1900s and offers a full-service local and regional practice and a national and international practice in the areas of corporate law, corporate litigation, alternative entity law, holding company taxation, and complex financial transactions.
+With more than 60 percent of the Fortune magazine list of the 500 largest corporations in the United States and about one-half of the corporations listed on the New York Stock Exchange being incorporated in Delaware, the firm's corporate clients tend to be national rather than local.
+The firm represents corporations, limited partnerships, limited liability companies, statutory trusts, and other types of entities in connection with entity governance, mergers and acquisitions, litigation, securities matters, and complex financing transactions on an ongoing basis.
+Richards Layton is active in bankruptcy, product liability, intellectual property, environmental, media, real property, employment, administrative, and numerous other areas of the law.
+The firm's tax lawyers handle tax litigation, sophisticated estate planning for individuals, and federal and state tax planning for businesses and individuals.

-Richards, Layton & Finger lawyers are leaders in the profession and in the community.
-Members of our firm have held the presidency of the Delaware State Bar Association and numerous offices of the American Bar Association, International Bar Association and other law-related organizations.
+Richards Layton lawyers are leaders in the profession and in the community.
+Members of our firm have held the presidency of the Delaware State Bar Association, as well as numerous offices of the American Bar Association, the International Bar Association, and other law-related organizations.
 Members of the firm have become appellate judges in the state and federal systems.
-Standard reference works on Delaware law have been authored by the firm's lawyers, including a three-volume treatise entitled "The Delaware Law of Corporations and Business Organizations" and separate treatises on limited partnerships entitled "Delaware Limited Partnerships" and on stockholders' meetings entitled "Meetings of Stockholders."
-One member of the firm was a United States Congressman, Governor of Delaware and a candidate in 1988 for the Republican nomination for President of the United States, while another was Secretary of State of Delaware and head of Delaware's Division of Corporations.
+Standard reference works on Delaware law have been authored by the firm's lawyers, including a three-volume treatise entitled The Delaware Law of Corporations and Business Organizations and separate treatises on limited partnerships entitled Delaware Limited Partnerships and on stockholders' meetings entitled Meetings of Stockholders.

-The firm is a member of several associations of independent law firms, giving it global reach.
-The firm is a member of Lex Mundi, an association of 163 independent law firms with members in 93 countries, 49 U.S. states and ten Canadian provinces.
-Richards, Layton & Finger is also a member of The State Capital Global Law Firm Group, with members located principally in state capitals.
-Members of Lex Mundi and The State Capital Global Law Firm Group practice independently and not in a relationship for the joint practice of law.
+The firm is a member of several associations of independent law firms, giving it a global reach.
+The firm is a member of Lex Mundi, an association of 160 independent law firms with members in more than 100 countries and virtually all U.S. states and Canadian provinces.
+Richards Layton is also a member of the State Capital Global Law Firm Group, with members located principally in state capitals.
+Members of Lex Mundi and the State Capital Global Law Firm Group practice independently and not in a relationship for the joint practice of law.